patelseth/TodoApp/README.md

 - Status tracking with enforced transitions:
   `Pending → In Progress → Completed`
 - Filter todos by status
-- Responsive UI (works on desktop and mobile)
+- Responsive UI (desktop and mobile)
 - Error handling for duplicate titles and invalid status transitions

 ---